-Take a look at Bunq’s messaging during the applicant process for example.
-Their employer brand adopts the same tone as their overall platform, which is familiar, no nonsense and easy to read.
-By infusing the “get sh*t done” philosophy into their copy, they are selling their culture at every step of the applicant journey.
+Take a look at Bunq’s messaging during the application process for example.
+Their employer brand adopts the same tone as their overall platform, which is familiar, no-nonsense, and easy to read.
+By infusing the “get sh*t done” philosophy into their copy, they are selling their culture at every step of the applicant's journey.

-And lastly, we have Nike who pride themselves on a mission to make the world move.
-Their career pages and general content focus on this more aspirational narrative with short sentencing, bold statements and active vocabulary.
+And lastly, we have Nike who prides themselves on a mission to make the world move.
+Their career pages and general content focus on this more aspirational narrative with short sentencing, bold statements, and active vocabulary.